 Website:Swan's Market Old Oakland

 Swan’s Market is a grown-up version of your local mall’s food court.
 Instead of a slice of pizza or a hot dog on a stick, it offers fried oyster po boys, pork belly tacos and tuna sashimi.

-Swan’s Market is located two blocks from 12th Street/Oakland City Center BART, in the heart of the Old Oakland neighborhood.
-The building (which dates back to 1917) used to be a shopping marketplace, before it was transformed into one of Oakland’s best places to eat.
+Swan’s Market is located two blocks from 12th St/Oakland City Center station, in the heart of the Old Oakland neighborhood.
+The building (which dates back to 1917) used to be a shopping marketplace, before it was transformed into one of Oakland’s best eateries.

 You can find any of your favorite foods – grilled cheese sandwiches, fish tacos, fried chicken, sausages and oysters, plus a wine bar and specialty food shops – all under one roof.
 Ready to take a culinary tour?

 The Cook and Her Farmer